 - Have a cumulative GPA of 2.5 or higher.
 Click here for a transfer GPA calculator.

 - Be a graduate of a state-approved associate degree or diploma nursing program.
 There are no required prerequisite courses.

-- Have Internet access suitable for delivery of online courses and peer collaborations.
+- Have internet access suitable for delivery of online courses and peer collaboration.